alexlusco/alexlusco.github.io/_posts/2020-4-10-parsing-your-pdfs-in-R.md

 When writing your own regular expressions, it's a really useful exercise to first test them using a regular expression tester like this [regexr.com](https://regexr.com/), which I rely on heavily.
 Regular expression [cheat sheets](https://www.rexegg.com/regex-quickstart.html) are also very useful to have on hand when working in regex.

-## Apply your function to your article
+## apply your function to your article

 To apply our function to our article, saving the results as a dataframe, we can use a function called `map_dfr`, which also requires that we have the `dplyr` library installed.